 Body MRI: How to Provide Value-Based Care

-The course will provide an intensive multi-day review in body MRI that is designed to provide a clinically focused update on the current optimal performance and interpretation of body MRI across a broad range of real life applications.
+This online course will provide an intensive review in body MRI that is designed to provide a clinically focused update on the current optimal performance and interpretation of body MRI across a broad range of real life applications.
 Nationally recognized experts will incorporate scenario-based examples, cutting-edge reviews, practice tips tailored to daily clinical experience, and more.

-After attending this course, the attendee will be able to:
+After participating in this online course, the participant will be able to:

 - Perform and interpret body MRI at a high level across a range of applications